 The church is the body of believers.
 It is not made up of unbelievers.
 A person who does not believe cannot be the recipient of God’s love and sacrifice.
 They cannot be sanctified.
 The bride price has been rejected and no marriage will take place.
 But once the payment has been accepted and the contract signed, the bride no longer has any say in the matter.
 So too in marriage:

 I command that the wife not depart from her husband, and that the husband not leave his wife.
 If any brother has an unbelieving wife, and she is content to live with him, let him not leave her.
 And the woman that has an unbelieving husband, and he is content to live with her, let her not leave her husband.
 For the unbelieving husband is sanctified because of the wife, and the unbelieving wife is sanctified because of the husband.
 Otherwise your children would be unclean, but now they are sanctified.
 Yet if the unbeliever departs, let him depart, the husband or the wife is not bound in such cases, but God has called us in peace.
 For how do you know, wife, if you will save your husband?
 Or how do you know, husband, if you will save your wife?

-Any strategy or technique designed to lead to marital sanctification must focus on personal holiness through love and sacrifice, to model Christ-likeness within marriage.
+Any strategy or technique designed to lead to marital sanctification must focus on personal—inwardly focused—holiness through love and sacrifice, to model Christ-likeness within marriage.
 It doesn’t mean she will embrace it.
-A husband’s duty to sanctify his wife—whatever means is chosen—is not predicated on her obedience, even though that is the goal.
+A husband’s duty to sanctify his wife—whatever means is chosen—is not predicated on her obedience to Christ, even though this is the goal.